-Camping in Afton State Park
+Camping Options in Afton State Park

-One of the hike-in tent sites
+One of Afton State Park’s hike-in tent sites

-Afton State Park is unique with its camping in that they’re backpack-in and hike-in campsites here—no car camping or RV sites.
-For the uninitiated, that means you’ll park your car in the lot, then pack your gear up to a mile to your site—uphill!
+For the uninitiated, that means you’ll leave your car in the parking lot, then pack your gear up to a mile to your site—uphill!

 Afton’s summer map gives you a good overview of the area and where the various campsites are located.